cqframework/cqf-ruler/README.md

 ### Docker

-The easiest way to get started with the cqf-ruler is to pull and run the docker image
+The easiest way to get started with the cqf-ruler is to pull and run the docker image.
+For avoiding to run docker container by default root user permission, the container from this image will run with a user named `cqfruler`
 ```bash
 docker pull alphora/cqf-ruler
 docker run -p 8080:8080 alphora/cqf-ruler